sneakerhax/Arsenal/README.md

 * Deployable to cloud services (e.g. recon scans, c2 infra, team services)

 For more information on Dockerizing tools check out these [resources](https://github.com/sneakerhax/OffensiveDocker/blob/main/Resources/Resources.md)

+## Usage

+You can find detailed information inside each tool in the Tool folder for running any of the tools in this repo